-- O The government provides information regarding trafficking in persons countermeasures on the Public Relations Office of the Government of Japan portal website, which is operated by the Cabinet Office, and calls on people to contact their local police station etc. when asked for help from victims of trafficking in persons who have been forced into prostitution and work, etc. - O The Cabinet Secretariat utilized the government public relations of the Cabinet Office to provide information to citizens about the actual state of trafficking in persons and call for reports of harm through means such as banner advertising on Yahoo!
-News site and postings on social media (Twitter). - O The Cabinet Office positioned the promotion of trafficking in persons countermeasures as one of the fields relevant to the eradication of all types of violence against women in the Fourth Basic Plan for Gender Equality (approved by a cabinet decision in December 25, 2015).
+- The government provides information regarding trafficking in persons countermeasures on the Public Relations Office of the Government of Japan portal website, which is operated by the Cabinet Office, and calls on people to contact their local police station etc. when asked for help from victims of trafficking in persons who have been forced into prostitution and work, etc. - O The Cabinet Secretariat provided information to citizens about the actual situations of trafficking in persons and call for reports of victimization through postings on social media (Twitter) etc. - O The Cabinet Office positioned the promotion of trafficking in persons countermeasures as one of the fields relevant to the eradication of all types of violence against women in the Fifth Basic Plan for

+Gender Equality (approved by a cabinet decision on December 25, 2020).